Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 - Cincinnati is 11-7-0 against the spread this year.

-- Cincinnati's games this year have hit the over eight times in 18 opportunities (44.4%).
+- Cincinnati's games this season have gone over the total in eight out of 18 opportunities (44.4%).

 - Cincinnati is 9-5 against the spread and 9-4 overall in games when it scores more than 21.4 points.

-- Cincinnati is 5-2 against the spread and 6-1 overall when the team amasses over 368.9 yards.
+- When Cincinnati totals over 368.9 yards, the team is 5-2 against the spread and 6-1 overall.

-- This season the Bengals have 21 turnovers, eight fewer than the Chiefs have takeaways (29).
+- The Bengals have turned the ball over 21 times, eight fewer times than the Chiefs have forced turnovers (29).

 Home and road insights

-- At home this year, Kansas City is 5-5 against the spread and 8-2 overall.
+- At home this year, Kansas City is 8-2 overall and 5-5 against the spread.

-- This season, as 7-point favorites or more at home, the Chiefs are 4-3 ATS.
+- The Chiefs are 4-3 ATS as 7-point favorites or greater at home.

-- Kansas City has gone over the total in five of 10 games at home this season.
+- This season, Kansas City has gone over the total in five of 10 games at home.

-- In away games, Cincinnati is 6-3 overall and 7-2 against the spread.

-- On the road, the Bengals are winless ATS (0-1) as 7-point underdogs or more.
+- The Bengals are winless ATS (0-1) as 7-point underdogs or more away from home.

-- In nine road games this year, Cincinnati has gone over the total twice.
+- In nine road games this season, Cincinnati has gone over the total twice.

 Powered by Data Skrive.